langzippkk/TTIC_DL/README.md

 # TTIC_DL
-self-study use for TTIC deep learning class
+Self-study use for TTIC deep learning class